Urigo/angular-blaze-template/README.md

 <blaze-template name="todoList" replace></blaze-template>
 ```

+**WARNING:** If `replace` is used, the original directive DOM element will
+be completely removed and replaced with the content of the template.
+Therefore,
+it will not be possible to use replace in combination with any other
+directive, like `ng-if` or `ng-switch`.

+### Next steps
 Read more on blaze-template, using parameters and binding Blaze templates to Angular's scope in the [API docs](http://angular-meteor.com/api/blaze-template).